4 Building Your Online Presence

 We need to distinguish between the technical and human elements of online identity.
 In this course we are more interested in the human side of online identity, but in part, this is determined by how technology automates the process of building your digital footprint.

 Digital identity refers to the information utilized by computer systems to represent external entities, including a person, organization, application, or device.
 When used to describe an individual it encompasses a person’s compiled information and plays a crucial role in automating access to computer-based services, verifying identity online, and enabling computers to mediate relationships between entities.
-Digital identity for individuals is an aspect of a person’s social identity and can also be referred to as online identity. (“Digital Identity,” 2024)
+Digital identity for individuals is an aspect of a person’s social identity and can also be referred to as online identity. (“Digital Literacy,” 2024, July 28)

 Digital footprint or digital shadow refers to one’s unique set of traceable digital activities, actions, contributions, and communications manifested on the internet or digital devices.
 Digital footprints can be classified as either passive or active.
 The former is composed of a user’s web browsing activity and information stored as cookies.
 The latter is often released deliberately by a user to share information on websites or social media.
 While the term usually applies to a person, a digital footprint can also refer to a business, organization or corporation. (“Digital Footprint,” n.d.)